CtrlK

 Trigger Term Quality

-Provides natural phrases a user would say ('evernote data', 'handle evernote notes', 'evernote storage', 'process evernote content') with good coverage of common variations.
-Not below 3 because these are realistic user utterances, not technical jargon.
+Provides natural phrases a user would say — 'evernote data', 'handle evernote notes', 'evernote storage', 'process evernote content' — giving good coverage of likely utterances.

 3 / 3